Modelling LAEs in the Epoch of Reionization with OBELISK: Methods

 \subsection{Galaxy sample}

-We select galaxies in order to create a synthetic flux-selected sample targeting faint Lyman Break galaxies corresponding to typical LAEs at the end of the Epoch of Reionization.
-For this, we focus on the $z = 6$ snapshot of the \Obelisk simulation and select all (central) galaxies with a 3D-averaged, dust-attenuated UV magnitude in the range $-19.5 \leq \Muv \leq -19$.
+We selected galaxies in order to create a synthetic flux-selected sample targeting faint Lyman-break galaxies corresponding to typical LAEs at the end of the EoR.
+For this, we focused on the $z = 6$ snapshot of the \Obelisk simulation and selected all (central) galaxies with a 3D-averaged, dust-attenuated UV magnitude in the range of $-19.5 \leq \Muv \leq -19$.
 Because different galaxies have different levels of attenuation, this corresponds to a much broader range of intrinsic UV luminosities, with magnitudes between $-19.4$ and $-23.4$.
 We summarize the properties of our sample in Table~\ref{Tab:table_galaxies}.